-Catholic centre presents pope’s new year message of peace – Petra News Agency
+Catholic centre presents pope’s new year message of peace – Ammon News

 Catholic centre presents pope's new year message of peace

-Petra News Agency
+Ammon News

-Amman, Dec 30 (Petra) –– The Catholic Centre for Studies and Media Saturday presented Pope Francis' message on the 51st World Day of Peace on Jan.
+AMMONNEWS – The Catholic Centre for Studies and Media Saturday presented Pope Francis' message on the 51st World Day of Peace on Jan.
 1st.
-The centre noted that since it was first issued in 1968 by Pope John Paul VI, the message has been …
+The centre noted that since it was first issued in 1968 by Pope John Paul VI, the message has been addressed to …

 2018 World Day of Peace holds January 1